artisan-roaster-scope/artisan/_machines/giesen.md

 Artisan provides a custom machine setup for each Giesen model as well as a [few generic setups](#generic-machine-setups).

+**Watch out!**
+Giesen machines manufactored before June 2014, those with Moeller (Eaton) PLCs, are not supported by any Artisan version.
+{: .notice--primary}

 #### Generic Machine Setups (recommended for machines made before 2/2018)